Originally posted 2018-12-19 06:43:49.

 Some such men engage the services of trans prostitutes.
 Many such are Autogynephilic themselves and actually advertise their willingness to participate in ‘dressing’ play and to penetrate their partners, something that their clients, while ‘en femme’ frequently desire.

 Finally, partial or complete social transition might work.
 In this, the subject ‘dresses’ in public and may even take feminising hormones.
 The French artist Marcel Duchamp, for example, had a transvestite alter ego he called ‘Rrose Selavy’.
 However, he was operating in a Bohemian milieu in New York, where artists were expected to do odd things.
 It might be harder to get away with in a small town.

 I cannot stress strongly enough that Genital Reconstruction Surgery, GRS, also called SRS or ‘sex change’ should be avoided.
-All Autogynephilic men are actually heterosexual men with a personality disorder and removing their manhood is a step neither they, nor their advisers, should ever countenance.
-(This is the very opposite from HSTS, where GRS is a reasonable therapy.)
+All Autogynephilic males are actually heterosexual men with a personality disorder and removing their manhood is a step neither they, nor their advisers, should ever countenance.
+(This is the very opposite from HSTS, where GRS may be reasonable.)

 Autogynephiia is a disorder, not a variation